studioespresso/craft-scout/README.md

 Go to the Plugin Store in your project’s Control Panel and search for “Scout”.
 Then click on the “Install” button in its modal window.

+## Upgrading

+The configuration has changed from how Scout v1 did its configuration.
+Please see the [setup](#setup) section below on how to configure Scout.

+The following changes are the most notable:
+- The `mappings` configuration key has been changed to `indices` and there is a new way to configure the indices
+- The `criteria` is now a callable that returns an `ElementQuery`.
+Every Index should define a `siteId` in the criteria, otherwise the primary site is chosen.
+- New `queue` and `batch` options added to the settings
+- Old confuguration keys on the mappings have been replaced by functions on the `rias\scout\ScoutIndex` object.

 ## Setup

 To define your indices, copy the [scout.php](config/scout.php) file to your `config` folder.